 One example of such external definition and hosting pertains to the provision of observable properties.
-In previous versions of the O&M Model, this concept was only included as a metaclass, with the assumption that a reference to an existing code list will be provided.
-Within the current OMS Model, the observable property has been upgraded to a featureType, as emerging requirements show the need for a more detailed model for this concept.
-Simultaneously, other communities such as the Research Data Alliance (RDA) are also working on observable property models.
+In previous versions of the O&M Model, the observable properties concept was only included as a metaclass, with the assumption that a reference to an existing code list will be provided.
+Within the current OMS Model, the observable property has been upgraded to a featureType.
+This is because emerging requirements show the need for a more detailed model for this concept.
+Simultaneously, other communities, such as the Research Data Alliance (RDA), are also working on observable property models.
 The same rationale can be applied to most concepts from the OMS Model.